-Beethoven, on his deathbed, was shown a painting of Franz Joseph Haydn’s birthplace in the village Rohrau.
+Beethoven, on his deathbed, was shown a painting of Joseph Haydn’s birthplace in the village Rohrau.
 This market town was set down in the monotonous marshlands along the Leitha River in Lower Austria.
 (Rohrau is translated from the German for reedy meadow.)
 Every few years in spring the river flooded the low-lying countryside.
-In the dry season the townspeople were often fearful, for every summer a few thatched roofs would catch fire.
+In the dry season the townspeople were fearful of their thatched roofs catching fire.
 When the mosquitoes rose from the swamps they were plentiful, and disease was n...

 You are seeing the